 - Grasp the attacker’s arm at the wrist.
 Use your other arm to press firmly into the back of the attacker’s elbow as you pull down on their wrist and twist your body in the direction of his or her wrist.
 Continue pushing with your hand on their elbow to push the arm over your head and to move the opponent away from you.

 - Use both hands to pull down on your attacker’s arm.
-Juke them with your body to get them to step forward slightly so you can slip your leg in behind theirs.
+Juke them with your body to get them to step forward slightly so you can slip your leg behind theirs.
 Reach a hand up behind their head and grab their hair or an eye socket to pull their head backward.
 Press your knee into the back of their knee to collapse their leg as you raise your torso to an erect position.

 Front Headlock Thwart Actions

-- As the opponent begins to apply the hold use both hands to press concurrently into the front of both of his or her knees, forcing the knees back far beyond where the legs has been straightened.
+- As the opponent begins to apply the hold use both hands to press concurrently into the front of both of his or her knees, forcing the knees back far beyond where the legs have been straightened.
 This forces the hips to set back and roots your opponent.
 It also forces their torso downward and their rear to sink backward.
 This dramatically weakens their grip if they have begun to apply the hold.
 Immediately stand and push the opponent back.
 They may fall backward or simply step away, depending on their relative angle and how quickly you can execute the second push.

 - Using your hand on the mirror side of the attacker’s choking arm, check the inside of the opponent’s thigh on that same mirror side.
-Pull down on the attacker’s wrist with your opposite arm as you briefly lower your head and spin such that your wrist will pull and straighten the attacker arm.
+Pull down on the attacker’s wrist with your opposite arm as you briefly lower your head and spin such that your wrist will pull and straighten the attacker’s arm.
 Step back to extricate your head and immediately stand up.
 Your opponent may fall forward in front of you.

 - As the hold is being applied immediately step forward slightly so you can gain access to the opponent’s leg that is beneath their encircling arm.
 This changes the angle of their grip and reduces the strength that they can apply.
 Use your mirror hand to pull the knee of this leg forward as you concurrently press your shoulders forward into the opponent’s abdomen and then rise quickly to a standing position.
 Your opponent should fall to their back in front of you.